intmus/inttheory/_02-int-scales-keys/b2- modesandpentatonics.md

 "How do you label intervals?"

-- It's important to remember that a dyad (two notes played together) is different than an interval (the spae between two pitches).
+- It's important to remember that a dyad (two pitches played together) is different than an interval (the spae between two pitches).

 - Intervals are labeled with a quality first (merfect, major, minor, diminished, and augmented), and a size next (unison, second, third, fourth, etc.).